-February 28th - Transportation Association of Canada (TAC) Scholarships - \$2,500 to \$6,000 - Must be enrolled at a post-secondary institution (university or college) in an academic program related to the planning, design, construction, operations, maintenance and program management of road and highway infrastructure and urban transportation.
-This includes, but isn't limited to, civil and transportation engineering.
+February 28th - Transportation Association of Canada (TAC) Scholarships - \$2,500 to \$6,000 - Must be enrolled in a program related to the planning, design, construction, operations, maintenance and program management of road and highway infrastructure and urban transportation.

 MARCH

 March 1st - ReMax "Quest for Excellence" Bursary - \$1,000 (16 awards) - Applicants must be from Western Canada who demonstrate leadership and community involvement.